carlson-lab/lpne/README.md

 ### TO DO
 1. add normalization options
-2. n networks with n-class prediction?
 4. remove bad windows
-5. more unit tests
 6. consolidate plot_factor.py and plot_power.py
 7. add docstrings for channel maps
-9. Add a Tucker decomposition model? <- could be a good way to separate between-mouse differences
+9. Add a Tucker decomposition model
 10. PoE?
 12. Manually remove regions from LFPs
 17. Change q parameter to bandwidth in notch filters